Colour That Starts With K

 Q: What are some good ways to style khaki clothing?

 A: Khaki is incredibly versatile.
-It pairs well with neutrals like white, black, and beige, creating a clean and sophisticated look.
+Worth adding: it pairs well with neutrals like white, black, and beige, creating a clean and sophisticated look.
 For a more casual style, consider pairing khaki with denim or other textured fabrics.
 Experiment with different shades of khaki to add visual interest to your outfits.

 Q: Is khaki suitable for formal occasions?